magento/devdocs/src/guides/v2.4/release-notes/backward-incompatible-changes/index.md

 {:.bs-callout-warning}
 Magento no longer provides support for Elasticsearch [2.x and 5.x](https://www.elastic.co/support/eol) as they are End of Life.
 If you are using ES2, follow the instructions in [Change Elasticsearch Module]({{ page.baseurl }}/config-guide/elasticsearch/es-downgrade.html) before upgrading.

-The changes with removing values from the `system.xml` file require eliminating ES2 support from the Admin UI. sOther API classes were removed to clean up the code when we deprecated ES2 and ES5 in Magento 2.3.5.
+The changes with removing values from the `system.xml` file require eliminating ES2 support from the Admin UI.
+Other API classes were removed to clean up the code when we deprecated ES2 and ES5 in Magento 2.3.5.

 #### Level Target/Location Code/Reason